DeeMcCart/CI_PP2_HumbleNumble/README.md

 >
 </details>

 ### Fonts Chosen
-The fonts are deliberately selected to reflect the Worldle screen appearance.
+The fonts are deliberately chosen to mimic appearance of Wordle screen.
-In the Worldle application, a proprietary NY Times font is now used for the heading 'Wordle' (NYT Karnak Condensed), with Helventica Sans for the grid and button text.
-A resonably close match to this font, which is widely available on a range of devices, is the the Google bebas Neue font.
+In real life, Wordle uses proprietary fonts (NYT Karnak Condensed), with Helventica Sans for the grid and button text.
+A reasonably close match, which is widely available on a range of devices, was thought to be the Google bebas Neue font.

-(Remove this....)
-Libre Franklin and Libre Baskerville are chosen because they are readable on large screens or smaller mobile devices.
-This font is recommended for sites that may be content-heavy but which are regarded as fun friendly and approachable/inclusive.
-These are identified by Google as good pairing.
+However, when testing the site this didnt present a good look, and so Robo Sans something or other was chosen as a better alternative.
 Fallback fronts are used in both cases

 ### Colour Scheme
-The colour combinations will be driven by the Wordle game for consistency and to ease the user learning experience Note that world includes 3 colour options (choosable from settings)
+The colour combinations mimic Wordle's game (for consistency and to ease the user learning experience).
-* Normal mode (dark letters on white background)
-* Dark mode (white letters/grid on dark background)
-* High-contrast mode - background colours maintained as above however the selection colours are changed as follows:
-*   Orange replaced by cyan blue
-*   Grey replaced by ??
-*   Green replaced by ??

-The choice of colours for Humble Numble is very much in accordance with user story XX - consistent with World so as to speed the learning process and encourage the focus on the game content, rather than on how to use it.
+The choice of colours for Humble Numble is very much in accordance with user story XX - consistent with Wordle so as to speed the learning process and encourage the focus on the game content, rather than on how to use it.

 ![Colours - dark mode normal contrast](./docs/readme_images/ux-design-choices-accessing-style-in-google-maps.jpg?raw=true "Humble Numble dark mode normal contrast")
 ![Colours - dark mode high contrast](./docs/readme_images/ux-design-choices-accessing-style-in-google-maps.jpg?raw=true "Humble Numble dark mode high contrast")